Khalidhassan3011/bd_info/README.md

 ```

 # Bugs or Requests
 Contributions to improve and expand this package are welcome!
-If you have suggestions, bug reports, or feature requests, please open an [issue](https://github.com/Khalidhassan3011/bd_info/issues/new).Pull request are also welcome.
+If you have suggestions, bug reports, or feature requests, please open an [issue](https://github.com/Khalidhassan3011/bd_info/issues/new).
+Pull request are also welcome.

 ## Contributors